 The site is a recreation ground in the south of Liverpool.
-It is predominantly amenity grassland used as playing fields but also includes car parking, changing room facilities and - on the boundary - scrub and scattered trees.
-The site is bordered to the north, east and south by residential properties and to the west by a railway line and embankment.
+It is predominantly amenity grassland used as playing fields but also includes car parking, changing room facilities and - on the boundary - tall ruderal vegetation and trees.
+It is bordered to the north by an area of rough grassland, to the east by Hillfoot Road, to the south by a cemetery, and to the west by woodland.